rfsp-dns/Lite/README.md

 ### Disclaimer

-This is a simple programming languages, only containing the basic stuff.
+This is a simple programming language, only containing the basic stuff.

 ## About